sleekapparels-admin/sleekapparels/.qoder/repowiki/en/content/Backend Architecture/Supabase Configuration/Supabase Configuration.md

 The sleekapp-v100 application implements a comprehensive Supabase configuration that enables secure, real-time communication between the frontend React application and backend Edge Functions.
 This architecture leverages Supabase's built-in authentication, database, storage, and real-time capabilities while maintaining strict security controls through configurable JWT verification settings.

 The configuration follows a multi-layered approach where project-level settings define function-level security policies, frontend clients are initialized with validated environment variables, and backend functions implement granular access controls based on user roles and permissions.
+Recent updates have migrated the application from Firebase to Supabase, resulting in changes to the Supabase project URL and configuration approach.

 ## Project-Level Configuration